craftingcity/The-Known-World/Game Notes/NPCs/High Power/Barons of Combine NPCs/Baron Filip.md

 ### Background
 #### Early Life

 Issac Filip was born and raised in the [[Huntyr Swamp]] in the early 040s to a family of rebel-profiteers.
 His parents instilled in him the mindset of a power-player, and the privileges he was afforded due to his family's economic position allowed him to earn an education in the north.
-Upon his return to the Swamps, he was distraught to learn that his homeland had become
+Upon his return to the Swamps, he was distraught to learn that his homeland had become home to the horrible [[Detraminx]].

+#### Liberating Red Throne